How Impact Atlas is Working to Enable Transparency & Accountability

 For this month’s Stronger Together, we’re joined by Chantal Buard, the CEO and co-founder of Impact Atlas.
 Chantal officially incorporated Impact Atlas in October of 2017, but was building the idea for a few years prior.
 Chantal recently received the Project of the Year Award from Berkeley World Business Analytics.

 Today, Chantal joins us to explore how she came up with the idea for Impact Atlas, what Impact Atlas does, and how you can support their mission to drive increased transparency and accountability.
+If you’d prefer to listen to our conversation with Chantal, you can check out our Stronger Together podcast episode.

 What’s your background?